Promise (n.) a declaration or assurance that one will do a particular thing or that a particular thing will happen.

 At first glance, these thousands of promises may seem overwhelming.
 As a believer, do we need to know all of them?
 Well, it certainly would not hurt to know all of them, however, many of them have already been fulfilled, especially during the time of the First Coming as Jesus fulfilled around 300 Old Testament promises.

-A promise in the Bible is seen as a prophecy as God often promises to His people that IF they do something THEN He will give them blessings, for example, in Exodus 19:5-6 it mentions that if the Physical Israelites obey all of God’s commands then they will become His treasured possession.
+A promise in the Bible is seen as a prophecy as God often promises to His people that IF they do something THEN He will give them blessings, for example, Exodus 19:5-6 it mentions that if the Physical Israelites obey all of God’s commands then they will become His treasured possession.
+This covenantal language reveals the intimate relationship between divine promise and human response, illustrating how deeply our lives are intertwined with the purposes of God.

 The Old and New Testaments